g0v-it/data-budget/sdaas/README.md

 that is a local specialization of the [g0v-ap ontology](http://data.budget.g0v.it/g0v-ap/v1) designed to provide a data model that is easy to query for the data-budget apis component in budget.gov.it project

-The data ingestion process is managed by the SDaS platform (community edition).
+The data ingestion process is managed by the LinkedData.Center SDaaS platform (community edition).

 ## updating the knowledge base

-knowledge base build process require:
+knowledge base build process requires:

-- to edit local data, editing the files in the *data* directory
+- to edit files in the *data* directory
 - to develop the *gateways* for transforming web resources in linked data.
 See [gateways doc.](gateways/README.md)
 - to write *axioms* and rules to generate new data.
 See [axioms doc.](axioms/README.md)
-- to edit a *build script* for sdaas platform that drives the data ingestion process.
+- to edit the *build script* that drives the data ingestion process.
 - to run sdaas

 ### debugging the build script